p10tyr/onvif-server/README.md

 ```

 ## Wrapping an RTSP Stream
-This tool is  used to create Onvif devices from regular RTSP streams by creating the following configuration
+This tool is used to create ONVIF devices from regular RTSP streams by creating the following configuration.

+Cameras before ONVIF had all kinds of weird and wonderful implemenations

+You will have to find out the stream and snapshot details with your own research, by seraching the web for URLS.
+You should verify the stream using VLC and the snapshot URL using a browser.

+Things to look out for
+- http is enabled (for snapshots)
+- if snapshot is not working, try admin account. some cameras are like that
+- rtsp is enabled ideally on port 554

 **RTSP Example:**
 Assume you have this RTSP stream: